 Mount Zion, Jerusalem

 The accommodation options in Jerusalem are surprisingly varied.
-Below are just a few of our favourite properties to spend a night or two whilst visiting Jerusalem.
+Below are just a few of our favorite properties to spend a night or two whilst visiting Jerusalem.

 The American Colony